Alzheimer’s and Driving in the UK: Navigating Transportation Challenges

 According to the Department for Transport, approximately 162 older adults are injured in a car crash every day in the United Kingdom.

 Besides the physical risks, there are financial implications, too.
-If an older driver causes an accident, the cost of damages, medical bills, and possible lawsuits can be significant.
+If an older driver an accident, the cost of damages, medical bills, and possible lawsuits can be significant.

 Driving retirement can help mitigate these risks.